William Russell (merchant)

-William Russell (11 November 1740 – 26 January 1818) was a practical Christian, a Birmingham merchant, a practising Unitarian, and a close friend and sponsor of Joseph Priestley.
-He promoted and defended Rational Christianity, and helped lead the agitation for the repeal of penal laws against Dissenters, canvassing support for a political union of the nation's Dissenters.
+William Russell (11 November 1740 – 26 January 1818) was a Unitarian Birmingham merchant and a close friend and sponsor of Joseph Priestley.
+He promoted and defended Rational Christianity.
+Russell helped lead the agitation for the repeal of penal laws against English Dissenters and canvassed support for a political union of the Dissenters.

 Life

 William Russell was the eldest of three brothers, Thomas and George, who variously inherited the family's extensive trading interests.
-His great-grandfather, Thomas Russell had been a Birmingham ironmaster, whilst his grandfather, William had expanded into North America, acquiring iron deposits, furnaces and forges in Maryland and Virginia.
-His father, Thomas (1696-1760), had diversified into thread-making and skinning, businesses that William inherited.
+His great grandfather, Thomas Russell, had been a Birmingham ironmaster, whilst his grandfather William had expanded into North America, acquiring iron deposits, furnaces and forges in Maryland and Virginia.
+His father, Thomas (1696–1760), had diversified into thread-making and skinning, businesses that William inherited.
 Following his marriage to Martha Twamley in September 1762, he invested in a leather business in Worcester in partnership with Henry Beesley, and in 1772 set up the shipping company Respondentia, with Thomas and Nathaniel Jefferys.
 A thousand-pound investment in this latter concern, including interests in the East Indiamen Norfolk and Grattan, yielded a profit of £630 in the first year alone.
 In 1775 he formed a partnership with John Finch, dealing in textiles, metals and metal products with Sweden, Holland and Russia.

 William and Martha had five children, Martha, Mary, Frances, Thomas Pougher, and Jane.
 Jane died an infant, and Frances died in 1785 after a long illness.
 Russell's wife was killed in a coach accident in 1790, during a family holiday in Yorkshire.
 The Russells lived well but not extravagantly in a farmhouse at Showell Green in modern-day Balsall Heath, Birmingham.
 Russell employed two labourers to run the farm and stables, but took a personal interest in stock-breeding, a subject on which he corresponded with George Washington, America's first president.
 As one of Birmingham's leading citizens, Russell's advice and support was sought for many of the important commercial, civic and social causes of the day.
 He was a subscriber and committee member for the town Hospital and the Birmingham Humane Society.
-In 1787, he was appointed one of the Wardens of the Birmingham Assay Office, supporting Matthew Boulton in recommending the introduction in Britain of standards of silver lower than sterling (9 oz. and 10 oz. per pound Troy).
+In 1787, he was appointed one of the Wardens of the Birmingham Assay Office, supporting Matthew Boulton in recommending the introduction in Britain of standards of silver lower than sterling silver (9 oz. and 10 oz. per pound Troy).
 Russell was also a Justice of the Peace for the county of Worcestershire, his house in Showell Green being just inside the Worcestershire border.